gnosia93/eliminate-db-hotblock/readme.md

 ### *Disclaimer* ###

 *This is just another applicable use case with Amazon Elasticache for redis.
-For reducing database burden under a heavy transation environment, we just leverage java spring boot's proxy based transaction management which support transcations among different storage backend system(in this case between aurora rdbms and redis)*
+For reducing database burden under a heavy transation environment, we just depend on java spring boot's transaction management which is implemeneted with proxy based transcations among different method call (in this case, aurora insert call and redis update call)*

 *Tough Amazon elasticache for redis provide HA configuration and dramatic HA failover functionality, it's failover scheme is implemented with DNS level failover.
 When primary instnace is abnormaly shutdown or failed, service is not available for certiain priod of time(for failover time).